 Please provide as much information as possible about the concerns you have.
 Please let us know how you would like your complaint to be resolved.
 For example, over the telephone, at a meeting or in writing, and the outcome you are hoping for.

-In the first instance, please contact our PALS (Patient Advice and Liaison Service) on 01306 646 223 or email firstname.lastname@example.org.
+In the first instance, please call the Patient Experience Team on 01306 646 223 or send an email to CSH.firstname.lastname@example.org

-You can also write to Graham Tibble at Leatherhead Hospital, Poplar Road, Leatherhead, Surrey KT22 8SD.
+You can also write to the Patient Experience Team at Leatherhead Hospital, Poplar Road, Leatherhead, Surrey KT22 8SD.
 Alternatively you can address your letter to the Chair of Children and Family Health Surrey, who is also based at Leatherhead Hospital.

-Surrey and Borders Partnership NHS Foundation Trust is the organisation who will investigate and respond to concerns about the emotional wellbeing and mental health services provides as part of Children and Family Health Surrey.
+Surrey and Borders Partnership NHS Foundation Trust is the organisation that will investigate and respond to concerns about the emotional wellbeing and mental health services provided as part of Children and Family Health Surrey (the Developmental Paediatrician service and the Parent-Infant Mental Health Service or PIMHS).

 How quickly will you respond to me?